wangg12/3D-Aware-Ellipses-for-Visual-Localization/README.md

 ```

 > **WARNING**: Because of assumptions on the camera roll made in P2E (required when only 2 objects are visible), the z-axis of the scene coordinate system needs to be vertical (and the XY-plane is horizontal).
 If this is not the case in your dataset but you still want to handle the 2-objects case, you will need to transform the scene coordinate system.
-This is what we did for the Chess scene (see `prepare_7-Scenes.py`).
+This is what we did for the Chess scene (see `prepare_7-Scenes.py`). **Note that this transformation is not needed if you use P3P**.